barteqcz/NanoRDS/doc/command_list.md

 ## Mpxgen command list

-This is a complete list of commands Mpxgen recognizes.
-The API is not yet stable.
+This is a complete list of commands MicroRDS uses.

 Create the control pipe and enable FIFO control:
 ```